Thunder charter plane damaged, lands safely

-Multiple players took to social media to post about the bizarre situation, but the team says everyone is safe and sound, and the flight landed as planned and on schedule at Midway Airport.
+Multiple players took to social media to post about the bizarre situation, but the team said everyone is safe and sound, and the flight landed as planned and on schedule at Midway International Airport.

 Carmelo Anthony posted an image of the dented plane with the caption, "What could we have possibly hit in the SKY at this time of night?
 Everyone is safe, though."